Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 • Joint tenants: it is presumed the partners intend to own the property in equal shares.
 In this scenario, if one partner dies then the property passes to the other automatically.

-• Tenants in common: this can be with the partners owning equal shares or unequal shares, for instance if one partner paid more towards the purchase price.
+• Tenants in common: this can be with the partners owning equal shares or unequal shares, for instance, if one partner paid more towards the purchase price.
 If this is the case then the agreement as to ownership will be contained in a Declaration of Trust.
-If one partner dies then the property passes in accordance with their will or intestacy rules.
+If one partner dies then the property passes per their will or intestacy rules.
 Cohabiting partners have no automatic right to inherit if their partner dies, although they may be a beneficiary under the other’s will.
 There is no inheritance tax exemption for unmarried couples.

 Company & Industry